How to Apply Iron-On Patches

 - ✘ Don’t use on heat-sensitive nylon

-Wait 24h before washing to let the adhesive cure.
+Wait 24 hours before washing to allow adhesive to fully cure.

-Wash inside out on gentle cycle; avoid high heat in dryer.
+Wash inside out on a gentle cycle and avoid high heat in the dryer.

-If an edge lifts over time, re‑cover with cloth and press again for 10–15s.
+If an edge lifts, re-cover with cloth and press again for 10–15 seconds.

 Need Iron-On Patches?

-Design embroidered, printed, woven or PVC patches — all with iron‑on or alternative backings.
+Create your own embroidered, printed, woven, or PVC patches — all available with iron-on or alternative backings.

 Shop Embroidered Shop Printed Shop Woven